adtork/ExpressRoute--What-is-this-IP-/README.md

 ![image](https://user-images.githubusercontent.com/55964102/219828289-2c522540-25d8-48dc-97b9-274ebe051c53.png)

 # Conclusion
 We can conclude that this IP is normal and part of the ExpressRoute provision process.
-In a future date, we are looking to add this to our public documenation to avoid confusion and alarm.
+In a future date, we are looking to add this to our public docs to avoid confusion and alarm.